eclipse-tractusx/portal-shared-components/docs/admin/migration/migration.md

 ### The following Shared components may be affected by the update:

 Overriding this shared component directly in the target project may cause issues.
-    Please referer to the MUI documentaion https://mui.com/material-ui/migration/upgrade-to-v6 and make the recommended changes.
+Please refer to the [MUI upgrade to v6 documentation](https://mui.com/material-ui/migration/upgrade-to-v6) and make the recommended changes.

   - Typography (Uses MUI Typography)

 ## Breaking changes MUI DataGrid v6 -> v7